zahsa/zahsa.github.io/notes/quotes.md

 "Others go to bed with their mistresses; I with my ideas." --José Marti

-"Others go to bed with their ...; I with my ideas." --José Marti

 "I know that you believe you understand what you think I said, but I'm not sure you realize that what you heard is not what I meant."--Robert McCloskey (1914-2003), Author of Make Way For Ducklings